JunLiangWangX/BootsJS/README.md

-# EnhanceJS
+# BootsJS

 [EN](./README.md) | [中文](./README(zh).md)

-EnhanceJS is a library dedicated to extending the capabilities of native JavaScript, aiming to address common data structures, methods, and frequently used algorithms that are not natively supported in JavaScript.
+BootsJS is a library dedicated to extending the capabilities of native JavaScript, aiming to address common data structures, methods, and frequently used algorithms that are not natively supported in JavaScript.

 ## Installation

 **npm:**

 ```
-npm install enhance-js
+npm install boots-js
 ```

 **yarn:**

 ```
-yarn add enhance-js
+yarn add boots-js
 ```

 **cdn:**